mmoehabb/RxEditor/README.md

 > It is not yet complete; users can only edit and view data with the app.
 However, any data exported (as JSON) from the current version will be available for different types of exports/styling in future versions.

 # TODO
-- Add rearranging items facility in the navigation.
 - Add fullscreen feature in the editor.
 - Add buttons for resizing the font in ViewContent.
 - Export data as md.